earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-These are helpful if I wanted to create an interface for all messages with an ID.
+These are helpful if I want to create an interface to abstract across various message types.

 Now that I have things working for one message type, I can define my whole service: